western spring

 - Is western spring good for the Colorado Front Range?

-- Yes. western spring is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, western spring is a well-suited perennial for Colorado's Front Range.

 - How big does western spring get?